Visit These 12 Incredible Charming Small Towns in Virginia, One for Each Month of the Year

 12. December: Williamsburg

-How many of these small towns in Virginia do you plan on visiting this year?
+How many of the most charming towns in Virginia do you plan on visiting this year?
 Are there any others you would add to the list?
-Feel free to share your thoughts with us in the comments below -- we'd love to hear from you!
+Feel free to share this article with someone you'd love to explore more of Virginia's small towns with.
+And if you're planning on taking a road trip to see them, be sure to check out our handy road trip essentials packing list!

 Subscribe to our newsletter